IGBC/Blog/content/Blog/2018-07-31_Stellaris.md

-title: Stellaris has a big Problem
+title: Stellaris Vs Your Digital Rights
+slug: stellaris-has-a-big-problem

 Stellaris is a 4X like galactic level RTS released in 2016 by Paradox Interactive.
 The game was received by a mostly positive audience, and commended for continuing Paradox's tendency to release titles with day one Linux support.
 To me the game had a flair I had not seen since childhood, making this game feel like close a spiritual successor to Galactic Civilizations II (Also published by Paradox).